vobyjs/voby/README.md

 Directives internally are registered using context providers, so you can also override directives for a particular scope just by registering another directive with the same name closer to where you are reading it.

+A directive's `Provider` will register the directive with its children, which is always what you want, but it can lead to messy code due to nesting.

+A directive's `register` function will register the directive with the current parent observer, which is usually only safe to do at the root level, but it will lead to very readable code.

 Interface:

 ```ts